Steps to Home (For Short Term Care)

 Patients recovering from a stroke

-Patients who need IV therapy or wound care
+Patients who need IV therapy

 Patients who need to regain strength after an illness or injury